 In the absence of specialized services, these struggles don’t generally resolve on their own.
 The spring semester often brings the same frustrations as the fall semester.
 In many cases, a change of school environment is necessary to establish healthier patterns and achieve greater social and academic success.

-Children with autism and Asperger’s who are already discouraged after the fall semester – refusing to go to school and struggling so much socially that they aren’t advancing academically – are not likely to make necessary changes in the spring.
+Children with Asperger’s who are already discouraged after the fall semester – refusing to go to school and struggling so much socially that they aren’t advancing academically – are not likely to make necessary changes in the spring.
 If the child follows the same routine with the same classmates, it is likely that the only thing changing is the year on the calendar.

 A Smooth Transition